audreyfeldroy/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 A reminder for the maintainers on how to deploy.

 - Commit all changes to develop
+- Check if gallery needs to be updated
 - Update HISTORY.rst in develop
 - Merge develop into main